 Born in Georgia, U.S., Madan moved to Canada as a child but closely followed politics on both sides of the border, helping to spark his interest and subsequent career in politics.

 After studying Political Science at Carleton University, Madan worked as a policy aide to various MPs on Parliament Hill.
 He then made the leap into journalism as a freelance reporter for various newspapers in Ottawa.

-Madan got his start in television with Global News in Winnipeg, Manitoba.
-He later joined the CBC as its Legislative Reporter, working out of the Manitoba Legislature.
+Madan got his start in television with Global News in Winnipeg, MB.
+He then joined the CBC as its Legislative Reporter in 2000, working out of the Manitoba Legislature.
 In 2005, Madan returned to Ontario joining CityNews as the station’s Political Specialist, frequently travelling between Toronto and Ottawa before joining CTV News in 2010.